Our Psychiatrists are ready to help you online.

 Log into the Maple app at your scheduled appointment time.
 Your visit will start via instant message, where the psychiatrist will ask if you are more comfortable with video and audio and then you’ll proceed from there.

-The psychiatrist will conduct a psychiatric evaluation, which will include discussing your symptoms and issues, conduct a psychiatric answering questions, and working towards a diagnosis.
+The psychiatrist will conduct a psychiatric evaluation, which will include discussing your symptoms and issues, answering questions, and working towards a diagnosis.

 If the psychiatrist feels you need medication, they'll write you a prescription within the Maple app — then, you can choose to have it sent electronically to a nearby pharmacy or delivered straight to your door.